 If an oil is obtained from mixtures of different oils (for example Italy, Spain, Tunisia) the indication of the harvest is not mandatory.
 A producer can, Anyway, choose to indicate it.

 The harvesting campaign is stated on the label before the date of minimum durability.
 Years must always be two and never one.
 For example,: 2019/2020.
-When the month is reported, it indicates the milling period.
+When it sees the month, it indicates the milling period.
 As you can see, if we learn to read the label olive oil, We know all of the bottle we bought.

 – THE OFFICE OF PACKAGING